Case study

 The proposed solution

-Notify users when stress levels reach sustained thresholds by suggesting breathing exercises, meditation breaks, walk trips, hydration breaks, and other actions.
-By connecting with existing routines, the app could become a more regular part of daily life.
+• Context-aware suggestions: Notify users when stress levels reach sustained thresholds by suggesting breathing exercises, meditation breaks, walk trips, hydration breaks, and other actions.

 Testing showed that users completed the breathing-exercise task with ease and enjoyed the follow animation, but two important issues surfaced: